cmd098/wave-beats/README.md

->A beat is an interference pattern between two sounds of slightly different frequencies at the same point in space, perceived as a periodic variation in volume whose rate is the difference of the two frequencies.
+>A beat is an interference pattern between two sounds of slightly different frequencies at the same point in space, perceived as a periodic variation in volume whose rate is the difference of the two frequencies

 <br/>
 <p align="center">